AlexanderStubMichelsen/WebShop/README.md

 - A dev database setup for PostgreSQL via Docker Compose

-Or anything else to tailor it to your workflow.
+Or anything else to tailor it to your workflow..